 Many women experience pelvic floor dysfunction due to pregnancy and childbirth.
-However, it is not uncommon for women who have never been pregnant to develop the same problems and it can happen at any age.
-In men, pelvic floor dysfunction occurs most often after having prostate surgery and cancer treatment.
+It is also common for women who have never been pregnant to develop the same problems and it can happen at any age.
+It even happens in men!
+Pelvic floor dysfunction occurs most often after men have prostate surgery and cancer treatment.

 What is the pelvic floor?

 The pelvic floor is a group of muscles that attach to the bones of the pelvis.
 They’re curved in a bowl shape and when functioning properly, they support the pelvic organs and joints.
 They also form the base of the core muscles to support the entire spine.